patrick-kidger/optimistix/docs/api/searches/searches.md

     ![Filtered line search Pareto frontier](../../_static/filter_pareto_frontier.gif)

     The filter can be reset, for example when the allowed step size becomes too small, or by re-initialising the search in solvers with adaptive barrier updates.
+As this animation illustrates, re-setting the filter generally does not necessarily endanger progress toward the solution - the Pareto principle means that we just need a single really good point to block the vast majority of worse points.
 ---